0o-de-lally/thesis-market/docs/strategy-brief/product-strategy.md

 **Implication:**
 Without a Schelling point and purpose-built incentive design for high-signal contributors, OL will under-recruit the human capital needed to compound $LBR value over long horizons.

-**Solution:** Vision-Market on Open Libra creates a curated prediction market focused on megatrends, attracting thoughtful participants while contributing to $LBR's long-term value through meaningful economic activity and expert knowledge aggregation.
-With purpose-built rewards and incentives, Vision-Market can become OL's Schelling point for people who can "see around corners."
+**Solution:** Thesis-Market on Open Libra creates a curated prediction market focused on megatrends, attracting thoughtful participants while contributing to $LBR's long-term value through meaningful economic activity and expert knowledge aggregation.
+With purpose-built rewards and incentives, Thesis-Market can become OL's Schelling point for people who can "see around corners."

 ## OL Meta-Endowment Structure (Donor-Voice Accounts)